An Origin Story: Mooncake Festival

 Ever wondered how the Mooncake Festival came about?

 The Mooncake Festival, also known as the Mid-Autumn Festival, is a significant cultural event celebrated by various communities, particularly the Chinese, Vietnamese, and other East Asian communities.
-The festival falls on the 15th day of the 8th month of the lunar calendar, which usually corresponds to September or October.
+The festival typically falls on the 15th day of the 8th month of the lunar calendar, which usually corresponds to the month of September or October on our present calendar (the Gregorian Calendar).

 According to folklore, a skilled archer Houyi heroically saves the scorching earth by shooting down nine of the ten suns and receives an immortality potion as a reward.
 When a villain tries to steal the potion, Houyi's wife Chang'e swallows it and ascends to the moon, where she remains as a symbol of eternal love and beauty.
 Heartbroken, Houyi sets out an altar of Chang'e's favourite foods in remembrance of her, which is observed by millions today during the Mooncake Festival when the moon shines brightest.